EtherCAT Protocol

 It is possible to change name of a slave device by double-clicking on the tab name.
 Unique names for slave devices are necessary.
 Their default names are Slave 1, Slave 2, and so on.

-After clicking the OK button, parsed RxPdo and TxPdo entries for each slave are translated into corresponding input and output terminals in the EtherCAT Master component.
-It is strongly recommended to assign unique names to the PDO entries for each slave in order to differentiate the terminals of the EtherCAT Master component corresponding to that slave.
+After clicking the OK button, parsed RxPdo and TxPdo entries for each slave device are translated into corresponding input and output terminals in the EtherCAT Master component.
+It is strongly recommended to assign unique names to the PDO entries for each slave device in order to differentiate the terminals of the EtherCAT Master component corresponding to that slave device.

 Example of ESI configuration file with padding bits